-- 7. Room temperature will be kept between 68-75°F and a thermometer kept in the infant room. - 8.
+- 1. Room temperature will be kept between 68-75F and a thermometer kept in the infant room. - 2.
 We will not allow blankets in a crib wherever a baby under 12 months is sleeping.
-We may allow the use of blankets on a crib mattress on the floor for older infants.
+We may allow the use of blankets on a cot for toddlers aged 12 months or older.
 We may allow the use of a sleep sack.
-At no time will the sleeping child's face be covered. - A pacifier may be allowed in infants' cribs, mats or cots while they sleep. - 10.A safety-approved crib with a firm mattress and tight fitting sheet, cot, or mat will be used.
-We may also allow a firm mattress and tight fitting sheet to be used on the floor. - Only one infant will be in a crib, cot, or mat at a time, unless we are evacuating infants in an emergency. - No smoking is permitted in the infant room or on the premises. - All parents/guardians of infants cared for in the infant room will receive a written copy of our Infant/Toddler Safe Sleep Policy before enrollment and any revisions. - To promote healthy development, awake infants will be given supervised "tummy time" for exercise and for play. - 15.
+At no time will the sleeping child's face be covered. - 3.
+A pacifier may be allowed in an infants' cribs, mats, or cots while they sleep. - 4.
+A safety-approved crib with a firm mattress and tight fitting sheet, cot, or mat will be used.
+We may also allow a firm mattress and tight fitting sheet to be used on the floor. - 5.
+Only one infant will be in a crib, cot, or mat at a time, unless we are evacuating infants in an emergency. - 6.
+No smoking is permitted in the infant room or on the premises. - 7.
+All parents/guardians of infants cared for in the infant room will receive a written copy of our Infant/Toddler Safe Sleep Policy before enrollment and any revisions. - 8.
+To promote healthy development, awake infants will be given supervised "tummy time" for exercise and for play. - 9.
 The center shall post a copy of its safe sleep policy or a poster about infant safe sleep practices in a prominent place in the infant room.